powxpow/Watch-History/README.md

   **User-Driven Features:** We welcome your suggestions for additional features!

 Remember: You can do it!
 Take control of your data and explore your YouTube journey.

+## Notes From the Author

+I was intending to use YouTube's API for the data, but Google [removed the API access](https://developers.google.com/youtube/v3/revision_history#august-11,-2016) to YouTube Watch History in 2016.
+Therefore, the program processes the Watch History file you can get from Google Takeout instead.
+The code handles the Takeout ZIP file as well as the "Watch History" JSON and the HTML versions.
+This program is in early development, with documentation and better error handling coming soon.